18 YEARS ON THE BENCH

 David: (to Colby) You can't sell wolf tickets to a hardcore banger.

-The phrase "wolf ticket" is a corruption of an African-American slang expression for the practice of verbal intimidation, "sellin' (or passin' out) woof tickets," that was misinterpreted by whites.
+The phrase "wolf ticket" is a corruption of an African-American slang expression for the practice of verbal intimidation, "sellin' (or passin' out) woof tickets," that was misinterpreted by Caucasians.
 Over time, the misnomer has become accepted terminology.

 No results found.